 What to expect during a program of Neurofeedback Training

-When you come to us for your assessment at your first visit, there are three main elements involved:
+When you come to us for a first assessment, three main elements will be involved:

-- A consultation with a member of our Neuroscience team, who will be able to talk you through the assessment findings immediately after your assessment.
+A consultation with a member of our neuroscience team, who will be able to talk you through the assessment findings following the interview.

 What happens next?

-After this visit, we work to link your symptoms and goals to your brain function.
+After this visit, we will work to link your symptoms and goals to your brain function.
 We can do this utilising the latest 3-D source localisation software (including LORETA and LORETA Progress Report Tools).
-These tools allow us to look at your brain activity in great detail, including allowing us to compare your brain activity to that of other people your age.
-We utilise a range of important standard EEG indices, including amplitude, coherence, phase, phase coherence, phase lock and amplitude asymmetry.
-Our team will discuss these finings with you after your qEEG and assessment.
-All of these steps take place in one visit.
+These tools allow us to look at your brain activity in great detail and also compare it to a normative database (brain activity of other people your age and gender).

 At your first session

-In general, our clients require roughly 20 one-hour sessions.
-These are carried out over 12-20 weeks.
-We then have tapering sessions, scheduled at 2 weeks, 1 month, 2 months and 3 months after the last session of our first block.
+In general, our clients require approximately 20 one-hour sessions, carried out over 12-20 weeks.
+Tapering sessions are then scheduled at 2 weeks, 1 month, 2 months and 3 months after the last session of the first block.

-It is important to note, we do not want clients to view their 12th session as ‘the last one’.
-Different conditions require different numbers of sessions.
-For instance, an adult with depression or anxiety will generally require more sessions (20 and over) compared to a child with ADHD.
+It is important to note, that we do not want clients to view their 12th session as “the last one” as different conditions require different numbers of sessions.
+For instance, an adult person with depression or anxiety will generally require more sessions (20 and over) as compared to a child with ADHD.

-People go to 15/20/25 sessions, so recommendations are made on a case by case basis with reviews at regular intervals to guide your training sessions.
-We will never recommend unnecessary sessions and it is up to you if you wish to take our recommendation on board.
+Clients go to 15/20/25 sessions, so recommendations are made on a case by case basis, with reviews at regular intervals to guide your training sessions.
+We will never recommend unnecessary sessions and it is up to you if you wish to take our recommendations on board.

-Neurofeedback Training is learning a new skill.
-It is impossible to predict how many sessions an individual may require to not only make changes to brain function, but to consolidate these changes.
+Neurofeedback training is learning a new skill.
+It is impossible to predict how many sessions an individual may require to make long lasting changes.